jrenaud90/CyRK/README.md

 **Runge-Kutta ODE Integrator Implemented in Cython and Numba**

 CyRK provides fast integration tools to solve systems of ODEs using an adaptive time stepping scheme.
-CyRK can accept differential equations that are written in pure Python, njited numba, or cython-based cdef class methods.
+CyRK can accept differential equations that are written in pure Python, njited numba, or cython-based cdef functions.
 These kinds of functions are generally easier to implement than pure c functions and can be used in existing Python software.
-Using CyRK can speed up development time while avoiding the slow performance that comes with using pure Python-based solvers like SciPy.
+Using CyRK can speed up development time while avoiding the slow performance that comes with using pure Python-based solvers like SciPy's `solve_ivp`.

 The purpose of this package is to provide some functionality of [scipy's solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) with greatly improved performance.

-Currently, CyRK's [numba](https://numba.discourse.group/) (njit-safe) implementation is **10-120+x faster** than scipy's solve_ivp function.
+Currently, CyRK's [numba-based](https://numba.discourse.group/) (njit-safe) implementation is **10-140x faster** than scipy's solve_ivp function.
-The [cython](https://cython.org/) `cyrk_ode` function that works with python (or numba) functions is **20-40+x faster** than scipy.
+The [cython-based](https://cython.org/) `pysolve_ivp` function that works with python (or njit'd) functions is **20-50x faster** than scipy.
-The [cython](https://cython.org/) `CySolver` class that works with cython-based cdef classes is **30-500+x faster** than scipy.
+The [cython-based](https://cython.org/) `cysolver_ivp` function that works with cython-based cdef functions is **50-700+x faster** than scipy.

 An additional benefit of the two cython implementations is that they are pre-compiled.
 This avoids most of the start-up performance hit experienced by just-in-time compilers like numba.